Ameth/docs/src/guide/scaling-up/testing.md

   If a method needs to be tested thoroughly, consider extracting it into a standalone utility function and write a dedicated unit test for it.
 If it cannot be extracted cleanly, it may be tested as a part of a component, integration, or end-to-end test that covers it.

-### Recommendation
+### Recomendación

 - [Vitest](https://vitest.dev/) for components or composables that render headlessly (e.g. the [`useFavicon`](https://vueuse.org/core/useFavicon/#usefavicon) function in VueUse).
 Components and DOM can be tested using [@testing-library/vue](https://testing-library.com/docs/vue-testing-library/intro).

 - [Cypress Component Testing](https://on.cypress.io/component) for components whose expected behavior depends on properly rendering styles or triggering native DOM events.
 Can be used with Testing Library via [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro).

 The main differences between Vitest and browser-based runners are speed and execution context.
-In short, browser-based runners, like Cypress, can catch issues that node-based runners, like Vitest, cannot (e.g. style issues, real native DOM events, cookies, local storage, and network failures), but browser-based runners are *orders of magnitude slower than Vitest* because they do open a browser, compile your stylesheets, and more.
+In short, browser-based runners, like Cypress, can catch issues that node-based runners, like Vitest, cannot (e.g. style issues, real native DOM events, cookies, local storage, and network failures), but browser-based runners are _orders of magnitude slower than Vitest_ because they do open a browser, compile your stylesheets, and more.
 Cypress is a browser-based runner that supports component testing.
 Please read [Vitest's comparison page](https://vitest.dev/guide/comparisons.html#cypress) for the latest information comparing Vitest and Cypress.

-### Mounting Libraries
+### Librerías de Montaje

 Component testing often involves mounting the component being tested in isolation, triggering simulated user input events, and asserting on the rendered DOM output.
 There are dedicated utility libraries that make these tasks simpler.